Bangladesh: Children’s Books, Crafts, Art and More

 So let me know what you think of the format of this post.
 Want more history?
 I can do that!
 Want more interior design?
 I can do that too.
 DesignTrackMind did offer to help… Alternately, if this is waaay too much information for you, please let me know this as well ’cause it did take me a really, really long time to put this together.

 Finally, my Coop Preschool Mom Friend gave me the recipe for my favorite Spicy Indian Chickpeas called Chholey.
-And yes, I’ve made then and they are delicious but mine are never as good as my Mom Friend’s.
+And yes, I’ve made them and they are delicious but mine are never as good as my Mom Friend.
 Some things just don’t translate!

 A Basket of Bangles by Ginger Howard and Cheryl Kirk Noll.
-This picture book demonstrates the power of micro-lending and the huge impact it can have improving impoverished lives in Bangladesh.
+This picture book demonstrates the power of micro-lending and the huge impact it can have on improving impoverished lives in Bangladesh.
 The book is out of print but might be at your local public library.
-This book would be great for grades 3-5 though, as a picture book, the writing and pictures would connect with a younger audience though the idea of poverty and micro financing might be to advanced for them. [picture book for ages 6-12]
+This book would be great for grades 3-5 though, as a picture book, the writing and pictures would connect with a younger audience through the idea of poverty and micro-financing might be too advanced for them. [picture book for ages 6-12]

 Brief History of Bangladesh